shobhit120801/Faasos-Data-Analysis/README.md

 FAASOS is an online roll restaurant that offers a variety of veg and non-veg rolls.
 This project includes a series of SQL queries to analyze different aspects of the restaurant's operations, including customer orders, driver performance, and order delivery times.

-## Setup

-To set up the database and insert sample data, run the following SQL scripts in your PostgreSQL environment: